 When I decided to take a break from all the pain I was in, I gave myself a 30 day time frame for bodyweight workouts and nothing else.
 My fear was that I would lose strength and size.
 So I sat down and used the good ol' brain...

 I broke down my Bodyweight workouts into a system where I would NOT lose size or strength.
-30 days became 60 days which became 6 months.
+My initial goal of 30 days became 60 days which became 6 months.
+I felt so good using bodyweight only workouts that I just kept it going.
 Only rarely did I use some Kettlebell or Sandbag training and that was when I was jumping in on a workout with my crew at The Underground Strength Gym.

-I became MOST inspired when I came across "Little BEAST", a 20 year old at the time, weighing 220 lbs.
+I became inspired when I came across "Little BEAST", a 20 year old at the time, weighing 220 lbs.
 RIPPED.
 I also came across another BEAST, Lee Wade Turner, who looked like he was carved from stone.
-I saw how athletic, lean and powerful these 2 guys were and decided I had to give this my full blown commitment.
+I saw how athletic, lean and powerful these 2 guys were and decided I had to give Bodyweight Training my full blown commitment.

 If you're going to implement Bodyweight training into your overall system or even as a stand alone system, do not blindly mix together a hodge podge of bodyweight exercises.
 Instead, break down the exercises and use them as you would other exercises: